cisagov/ScubaGear/docs/execution/diff.md

 - **Unchanged rows are hidden by default.** Use the **"Show unchanged rows"** checkbox at the top of the report to reveal them.
+- **Per-bucket filters live in the summary table.** Every bucket in the taxonomy has a column — including buckets absent from the current diff — and each column header (every bucket except `Unchanged`) carries a checkbox.
+Unchecking a bucket hides its rows in the per-product tables, dims its column in the summary table, and recomputes each product's **Total**. `Unchanged` is filtered separately with the **"Show unchanged rows"** toggle above and is always counted in the Total.
 - **Dark mode** can be toggled with the **"Dark Mode"** checkbox; `-DarkMode` sets its default.
 - Rows are color-coded by their Result (After) value (see [Row coloring](#row-coloring)),